March 1949 Syrian coup d'état: Geopolitical context and the Arab-Israeli Conflict

 Available evidence, however, suggests that Za'im was in little need of prodding from the Americans.
-Per the British military attaché, Za'im had been contemplating a coup since March 1947, over a year before he was introduced to Meade on November 30, 1948.
+Many in Syria, Za'im included, viewed Syria and the Arab nations' loss in the 1948 conflict as something of a national tragedy and were furious over the country's inability to protect Palestine from the UN declaration.
+Copeland detailed that Za'im had been contemplating a coup since March 1947, over a year before he was introduced to Meade on 30 November 1948.
 Shortly before the coup, Za'im had tried to win Western sympathy by producing a list of individuals, including Keeley, that were supposedly "communist assassination targets," but American officials were skeptical.
 While Za'im directly informed Meade of the upcoming coup on March 3 and March 7, the Americans were not the only foreign power to be apprised since Za'im notified British officials around the same time.
+Keeley met with Quwatli on March 5 after Za'im was made aware of the coup's possibility.
+Regardless of Za'im's motivations and prior plans to carry out the coup, Copeland later admitted in a televised interview saying he was part of the team of US operatives that "organized and directed" the coup.

 In his conversations with Meade, Za'im outlined his progressive political program for Syria (including land reform) as well as the communist threat and concluded that there was one "way to start the Syrian people along the road to progress and democracy: With the whip."
 Za'im struck a different tone in his conversations with the British by citing his desire to establish friendlier ties with Britain's major allies in the area: Iraq and Transjordan.
 In The Game Player, Copeland provided new details on the American assistance to Za'im's plan and expounded that Meade identified specific installations that had to be captured to ensure the coup's success.
 However, Copeland also acknowledged that Za'im had initiated the plot on his own: "It was Husni's show all the way."

 Douglas Little notes that U.S. Assistant Secretary of State George C. McGhee visited Damascus in March, "ostensibly to discuss resettling Palestinian refugees but possibly to authorize U.S. support for Za'im."
 In contrast, Andrew Rathmell describes this hypothesis as "purely speculative."

-An overarching US policy objective in Syria at the time was allowing the construction of the Trans-Arabian Pipeline, which had been held up in the Syrian Parliament.
-Za'im approved the "Tapline" project on May 16.